jacques-artale/code-vis/README.md

 1. `npm run dev` runs the app in the development mode
 2. Open [http://localhost:8080](http://localhost:8080) to view it in your browser.
 #### Production:
-1. `npm build` builds the app for production
+1. `npm run build` builds the app for production
-2. `npm start` runs the app in production mode
+2. `npm run start` runs the app in production mode
 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+#### Docker:
+1. `npm run docker:build` builds a docker-image from the application
+2. `npm run docker:run` creates a running container from the image
+3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 #### Test:
-1. `npm test` runs the tests using Jest
+1. `npm run test` runs the tests using Jest

 ## ES6 Compatability - Supported and Pending Features
 | Currently Supported | Pending Support |